OB-lab/James-et-al.-2023-MolecularEcology/README.md

 # Bioinformatics
 Sequencing was conducted by the Beijing Genomics Institute (BGI) using the DNBseq platform to produce 100bp paired-end reads at approximately ~5X coverage.
-Samples were plated randomly with respect to Dune/Headland morphology (for  natural population samples) or gravitropic/agravitropic status (for advanced recombinant samples).
+Samples were plated randomly with respect to Dune/Headland ecotype (for natural population samples) or gravitropic/agravitropic status (for advanced recombinant samples).
 X lanes were used.

 ##### A note on differences in processing of natural and recombinant population data